pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 A compressor can be used to reduce the size of stored events.

-The Python :mod:`zlib` module can be used to compress and decompress the state of stored events.
+The library's :class:`~eventsourcing.compressor.ZlibCompressor` class can be used to compress and decompress the state of stored events.
 The size of the state of a compressed and encrypted stored event will be less than or equal to the size of the state of a stored event that is encrypted but not compressed.

 .. code:: python

-    import zlib
+    from eventsourcing.compressor import ZlibCompressor

+    compressor = ZlibCompressor()

     mapper = Mapper(
         transcoder=transcoder,
         cipher=cipher,
-        compressor=zlib,
+        compressor=compressor,
     )

     stored_event2 = mapper.from_domain_event(domain_event1)
     assert mapper.to_domain_event(stored_event2) == domain_event1

     assert len(stored_event2.state) <= len(stored_event1.state)

+The library's :class:`~eventsourcing.compressor.ZlibCompressor` class uses Python's :mod:`zlib` module.

+The mapper expects an instance of :class:`~eventsourcing.compressor.AbstractCompressor`, and :class:`~eventsourcing.compressor.ZlibCompressor` implements this abstract base class, so if you want to use another compression strategy simply implement the base class.

 .. _Notification objects: